noor-abouhaiba/discord-bot-tripleBOT/README.md

 ### Problem

-Administrators manually update hundreds of user's roles manually while crossreferencing which role the specific user should receive by referenced multiple sources.
+Administrators manually update hundreds of user's roles manually while referencing which role the specific user should receive by validating this information through Twitch and Discord.

 ### Solution